 What is the JDN?

-- Twice yearly meetings in conjunction with the General Assembly and the Council Meeting of the WMA
+- Biannual meetings in conjunction with the Council Meeting and the General Assembly of the WMA (April & October).

 - Monthly general membership and management team teleconferences